 Not always.
 Mold removal can be covered without an inspection where:

 - Your landlord agreed to the mold removal; or

-- Without an agreement, you show that the mold condition materially affects the physical health or safety of an ordinary tenant to:
+- Without an agreement, a court finds that the mold condition materially affects the physical health or safety of an ordinary tenant and lets you: